Theojkydbz/basic-portfolio/src/markdowns/Projects/epo.md

 Why are we interested in the information:
 ![brainstorm for context](../../assets/epo/brainstorm.png)
 Social media has a responsibility to reflect reality.

 ## Concept
-Today we have a lot of fake news and all information is given with intent.
-People are influenced by social media and don't develop their view point to reach their verity
+Today all information is given with intent.
+People want develop their view point to reach their verity

 > How to detach the bias of a journalistic article to allow the user to form his opinion ?